Guy ThomasI'm an actuary and investor, and an honorary lecturer at the University of Kent.

 - Free Capital Book of profiles of full-time private investors

-- Investment blog very occasional posts about investment strategy (no stock tips!)
+- My blog very occasional posts about my books and investment strategy (no stock tips!)

 - Academic papers risk classification, price discrimination (optimisation), taxable portfolio management, non-linear stochastic asset model, etc etc...